iPhone cameras take excellent photographs.

-iPhone Pro cameras are point and shoot devices.
-Everything is figured out for you.
+iPhone Pro cameras are point and shoot devices that are always available.
+That’s the best kind of camera, the one that is always with you.
+Yet, everything is configured for you with an iPhone.
 A single modern iPhone has more computing power than the computers used by NASA to put astronauts on the moon.
-They are amazing and one of the best cameras but using one does not improve your skill, if anything, smart phones create dumb people.
-Smart phone photography is simple.
+They are amazing and one of the best cameras but using one does not improve your skill, if anything, smart phones make dumb people.
+Smart phone photography is easy.
 You are not a “photographer” if you use a iPhone any more than a person that drives a car is an F-1 racer!

-Using a pro level SLR or DSLR on Auto mode does not make a professional photographer.
+Using a pro level film or DSLR camera on Auto mode does not make a professional photographer.

-I own more equipment than more than a few professional photographers.
-This does not make me a professional photographer.
+I own more equipment than a few professional photographers.
+This does not make me an expert.
 I am learning on my own, figuring it out by doing.
 This isn’t hang gliding, I don’t need to take lessons because I will die trying to teach myself photography.
-Knowing my equipment, understanding light and how to configure my equipment to capture it makes me a photographer.
+Knowing my equipment, understanding light and how to configure my equipment to capture images make me a photographer.

 I’m well on my way but I’m still learning.